ficoncei/iot-survival/README.md

-# iot-survival
+# IoT-survival

-# What is iot-survival?
+# What is IoT-survival?
 iot-survival is a problem conception (a stochastic control optimisation problem) and solution that takes an IoT device energetically underfed by an energy harvester and makes optimal security decisions on security levels to use (actions) to ensure both energetic survival and assuring packet protection.
 Different levels will add different security overheads to packets being transmitted (see systemmodel.png).

 # Machine Learning for IoT device survival